fscatox/socv-step2/README.md

           otherwise it defaults to scoreboard.log

         - to make the test quiet, pass the flag `+quiet`

-    * [`src/tb/RqstSequence.svh`](src/tb/RqstSequence.svh) - generates the stream of sequence
-      items to feed the driver.
-Tests can override the type of request transaction through the factory.

-    * [`src/tb/Test.svh`](src/tb/Test.svh) - extends BaseTest adding coverage and randomization
-      constraints to the request transactions.

     * [`src/tb/p4_adder`](src/tb/p4_adder) - **Pentium IV Adder additional sources**